JAMK-IT/TTKS0300-script-programming/README.md

 ## Assignments & grading

 Return your assignments as a .py files in Optima before the given deadline.
-The course grading is based on returned (and presented) assignments.
+The course grading is based on returned assignments.
+Be ready to present your assignments in the beginning of every lecture.
 Rough example of grading:

 | Returned assignments | Grade |
 |:---:|:---:|